Related Articles

 Advisers are required to provide a detailed forecast showing how much the lifetime mortgage or home reversion plan will cost over your lifetime and to demonstrate that they’ve carefully considered your personal circumstances now and in the future.

-Understanding how all parties are involved is crucial in making sure you get the right deal for you, if you’re looking for more advice you can find it on our equity release advice page.
+Understanding how all parties are involved is crucial in making sure you get the right deal for you.

 Which regulations govern Lifetime Mortgages and Home Reversion plans?